hj2choi/VacationManagement_Backend/README.md

-## technical details
-####node.js
+## 기술적 디데일 컨닝노트
+#### node.js
-operates on a single thread, using non-blocking I/O calls, allowing it to support thousands of simultaneous connections. this makes nodejs extremely scalable and adaptable to any number of modules or user load.
+operates on a single thread, using non-blocking I/O calls, allowing it to support thousands of simultaneous connections.<br>
+this makes nodejs extremely scalable and adaptable to any number of modules or user load.<br>
-pros: faster development time, productivity
+pros: faster development time, productivity<br>
-pros: single thread, event driven and async. doesn't have to create new thread for every request.
+pros: single thread, event driven and async. doesn't have to create new thread for every request.<br>
-cons: performance drop when handling heavy computing tasks
+cons: performance drop when handling heavy computing tasks<br>
-cons: unstable API, possible lack of library support
+cons: unstable API, possible lack of library support<br>

-####node.js threadpool:
+#### node.js threadpool:
-fixed number of threads are created as soon as node app starts. all incoming requests are placed in a queue.
+fixed number of threads are created as soon as node app starts.<br>
+all incoming requests are placed in a queue.<br>
-Then, any free thread in the pool handles the request.
+Then, any free thread in the pool handles the request.<br>

-####Promise:
+#### Promise:
 proxy for a value not necessarily known when the promise is created.
 Allows you to associate handlers with async action's eventual success value or failure reason. states => pending, fulfilled, rejected

-####How to avoid callback hell:
+#### How to avoid callback hell:
-use promises
+use promises<br>
 use async/await

-####password encryption Salt:
+#### password encryption Salt:
 salt is a random string. by using hash(password+salt), hash function is not predictable.
 The same password will not yield the same hash.
 No need to store salt in the DB, as it gets automatically included with the hash.